A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: STANDARDS

 \subsection{Lightning Arrestors}

 IEEE Std C62.11-2020 \cite{lightning_arrestors}, \textit{IEEE Standard for Metal-Oxide Surge Arresters for AC Power Circuits (>1 kV)}, states that before utilizing them in the field, the lightning arrestors are typically made to go through a process called thermomechanical conditioning by applying controlled thermal, mechanical, and electrical stress to them to improve their performance and reliability \cite{lightning_arrestors}.
 From Fig.~\ref{fig:thermal_test_LT_AR}, it can be observed that over a 24-hour period, these components would be undergoing thermal stress between $-40\degree C$ to $+60\degree C$.
-However, this testing does not account for temperatures lower than $-40\degree C$ and for longer durations.
-For example, an extreme cold event like the great Texas freeze in 2021 \cite{lightning_arrestors}, led to very cold temperatures for up to 8 days.
+For example, an extreme cold event like the great Texas freeze in 2021 \cite{lightning_arrestors}, led to cold temperatures for prolonged period of time up to 8 days.
+Furthermore, this testing does not account for temperatures lower than $-40\degree C$ and also for longer durations.
 This standard also provides the ambient air temperature and arrestor temperature limits as shown in Tab.~\ref{Temp limits for arrestors}

 Equation \ref{accl_aging} \cite{lightning_arrestors}, provides the relationship between the accelerated aging of the arrestors as a function of continuous elevated levels of temperature exposed to the arrestor.
 However, this formula does not talk about what happens to the aging factor of the arrestor at extremely cold temperatures such as -40 C and below.
 The impact of variance in temperatures away from the nominal ambient temperature has been presented in Tab.~B.2 in \cite{lightning_arrestors}, which shows that the equivalent time of usage of dead front type arrestors and the remaining type arrestors accelerates 15 times and 142 times faster compared to liquid-immersed type arrestors assuming a 40C average temperature use.